Ball Dropper for Send Away Training

-If you think about it, Send Away main issues: the dog runs very leisurely, does not down, and looks for a ball.
-Sometimes, things are better on the club field, but once you are at a new location - the dog might not have a clue where Send Away is.
+Ball Dropper for Send Away training can be a very useful tool.
+If you think about it, Send Away main issues are: the dog might run very leisurely, or does not down, or looks for a ball.
+Sometimes, things are better on the club field, but once you are at a new location - the dog might struggle to find where Send Away is.

-Frequently, when we introduce a Down on the way to the ball, we might create conflict.
-Many Handlers become dependent on the “collar tool” to ensure the dog does Down.
-At times, when the “collar” is gone - so is the Down.
+Frequently, when we introduce a Down on the way to the ball, we might create a conflict between what the dog wants to do and what the dog must do.

-Ball Dropper is not cheap but is worth every penny.
+Ball Dropper is not cheap but might be worth every penny for a dog struggling with Send Away.
 Most importantly, we get to control when the reinforcer is available.
-The worst thing is when you tell the dog to Down, and he keeps running and grabs the ball.
-Self-reinforcement for the wrong behavior - not helpful.
+The worst thing is when you tell the dog to Down - he keeps running and grabs the ball.
+Self-reinforcement for the wrong behavior is not helpful.

 With Ball Dropper - the dog will never get the ball if he does not Down.
 It actually is a little more complicated than that.